NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- apply QAT on top of this function
 	- better than baseline method LSQ
 # Introduction
+Paragraph 1sth
-focus on re-parametrization and quantization as our main research fields.
+- focus on re-parametrization and quantization as our main research fields.

+Paragraph 2nd
 - faster than resnet-101
 - ==Channel Pruning==
 - part of YOLOv7